paul-go/Truth/README.md

 ## Status

-Pre-alpha, under heavy development.
-Not yet working, but getting close.
-The Truth compiler is a lightweight, high-performance incremental compiler with zero dependencies.
+**Pre-alpha.
+Not yet working.** The Truth compiler is being built as a lightweight, high-performance incremental analyzer with zero dependencies.
 The same core that powers run-time validations will also power editor services (Visual Studio Code).